bat-literature/bat-literature.github.io/index.md

 ## Methods

-We use [Zotero](https://zotero.org) for managing our literature corpus, and [Preston](https://github.com/bio-guoda/preston) for tracking their associated content in a versioned corpus.
-This versioned corpus is designed to be published through [Zenodo](https://zenodo.org).
+We use [Zotero]([https://zotero.org](https://www.zotero.org/groups/5435545/bat_literature_project/)) for managing our literature corpus, and [Preston](https://github.com/bio-guoda/preston) for tracking their associated content in a versioned corpus.
+This versioned corpus is designed to be published through Zenodo.

 ![batlit-components.png](./assets/batlit-components.png)

 The above figure shows how Zotero is used for managing a collection of literature references (pdfs and metadata).
 Versioned snapshots of this collection are securely packaged as a BatLit version.
-This version is then mobilized through the [Zenodo BatLit community](https://zenodo.org/communities/batlit).
+This version is then mobilized using the [Zenodo BatLit community](https://zenodo.org/communities/batlit).

 ### Curation Workflow